Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-tanzu-platform-developer-experience/workshop/content/04-services.md

 tanzu service get PostgreSQLInstance/my-db
 ```

 In the output, we can see a section called `PostgreSQLInstance type spec`.
-These values are configurable items that our platform team allows us to specify when we create the service.
-These values have some defaults that are applied if we don't specify anything, but we can selectively choose different configurations if we need to.

-For example, maybe we want to have a database that allows more than 1 GB of storage.
-We could have called the create command like this (don't execute this) `tanzu service create PostgreSQLInstance/my-db --parameter storageGB=10` to have created a PostgreSQL instance with 10GB of storage.
-Each service type will have different configuration options exposed, so you might need to talk with your platform team to find out all the options.
+Since we didn't override the defaults, you can see that `storageGB` is `1` for our service.

 ![Image showing a Service binding connected to an application and Postgres service and a set of secret values getting injected into the application](../images/service-binding.png)